murzid/codeigniter-pagination-mod/README.md

-# codeigniter-pagination-mod
+# CodeIgniter Pagination Mod
-Extend Library CodeIgniter Pagination that can be implemented for searching application
+Extend CodeIgniter Pagination Library that can be implemented for searching applications

 ---